 To have good network performance, you'll need a suitable bandwidth, good throughput, and low latency.
 Latency variation, known as jitter, also has to be taken into account to some extent.
 Another factor that can influence latency is the connection type.
 According to the FCC's tenth Measuring Fixed Broadband Report, typical latency differs based on the connection type:

 Latency issues can also be impacted by your internet service provider.
-That's why it's important to go with an ISP that provides fast and reliable internet plans, like Frontier® Internet.
+That's why it's important to go with an ISP that provides fast internet plans and a reliable network, like Frontier® Internet.
 Whether you're interested in high-speed broadband internet or even faster fiber-optic internet, Frontier has an internet plan that can work for you.
 Check availability in your area today.

 High latency can make your digital life harder in more ways than one.
 For instance, imagine experiencing latency issues while in a virtual job interview.
 While video conferencing, your internet connection might not be able to keep up with the interview, possibly causing the software to shut down.